Insider Threats in Nigeria: What Every Business Must Know

 The Scale of the Problem: Nigeria vs the World

-Insider threats in Nigeria are often overlooked yet they represent one of the most dangerous cybersecurity risks facing organizations today.
+Insider threats in Nigeria are often overlooked, yet they represent one of the most dangerous cybersecurity risks facing organisations today.
 Globally, insider threats are underestimated, but the challenge is even greater in Nigeria, where informal work cultures, underfunded IT departments, and weak regulatory enforcement amplify the risk.

-While firewalls and anti-virus software get all the attention, the most dangerous cybersecurity risk in Nigerian workplaces is often the one facilitated by a trusted insider knowingly or not.
+While firewalls and anti-virus software receive the most attention, the most serious cybersecurity risk in Nigerian workplaces is often the one facilitated by a trusted insider, whether knowingly or not.

 Who Are the Insiders?
 Real Threats, Real People

-These threats aren’t just technical they are rooted in human behavior and organizational culture.
-And they don’t come in a single mold.
+These threats are technical in nature but also rooted in human behaviour and organisational culture.
+And they do not come in a single mould.
 In Nigerian workplaces, they often stem from complex interpersonal dynamics, poor governance, and economic stressors.

 1. The Disengaged Employee

 They feel invisible.
-Perhaps they’ve been overlooked for promotions or are exhausted by toxic leadership.
-These individuals don’t need to be malicious, their apathy alone makes them careless with sensitive data.
-When disengaged staff don’t see value in protecting company assets, security falls apart.
+Perhaps they have been overlooked for promotions or are exhausted by toxic leadership.
+These individuals do not need to be malicious; their apathy alone makes them careless with sensitive data.
+When disengaged staff do not see the value in protecting company assets, security breaks down.

 2. The Opportunist

-This insider sees value in data as currency.
-Whether it’s a database to impress a new employer or client info to launch a startup, these actors view your assets as tools for career or business leverage.
-This is especially prevalent in sectors like tech and consulting.
+This insider views data as a form of currency.
+Whether it is a database to impress a new employer or client information to help launch a startup, these actors treat your assets as personal tools for career or business gain.
+This is especially prevalent in sectors such as technology and consulting.

 3. The Over-Helper

 Often well-meaning, this individual overrides rules to “get things done.”
 They might send documents to personal emails to work from home or share login credentials to meet a deadline.
-They don’t think they’re doing harm but they open backdoors unintentionally.
+They do not think they are causing harm, but they open backdoors unintentionally.

 4. The Exit Risk

 Departing employees are particularly high-risk.
-Whether they’re resentful about how they were treated or feel entitled to “take what they built,” exits are a major blind spot in Nigerian offboarding practices.
+Whether they are resentful about how they were treated or feel entitled to “take what they built,” exits are a major blind spot in Nigerian offboarding practices.

 5. The Trusted Vendor or Contractor

 With little internal oversight, outsourced developers, consultants, or IT support providers may have elevated access.
-Their work is rarely audited, and when relationships end poorly, organizations are often left exposed.
+Their work is rarely audited, and when relationships end poorly, organisations are often left exposed.

-As Zainab O. Sanni, an Information Security Specialist, explains: “Insider threats in Nigeria refer to risks posed by employees, former employees, contractors, or business associates who have inside information concerning the organization’s security practices, data, and computer systems.
+As Zainab O. Sanni, an Information Security Specialist, explains: “Insider threats in Nigeria refer to risks posed by employees, former employees, contractors, or business associates who have inside information concerning the organisation’s security practices, data, and computer systems.”

 Understanding these personas helps Nigerian business leaders move from vague suspicion to targeted prevention.
-For a broader overview, see Fortinet’s guide to insider threats in Nigeria.
+For a broader overview, see Fortinet’s guide to insider threats.

 Why Do Insiders Leak Data?
 The Human Triggers

 Insider threats in Nigeria are almost never random.
-They are triggered by real human experiences and organizational dysfunctions.
-In Nigeria, several local realities increase vulnerability:
+They are triggered by real human experiences and organisational dysfunctions, and several local realities make Nigerian workplaces particularly exposed.

-• Financial Pressure: Employees facing unpaid salaries or inflationary pressures are more susceptible to bribes or unethical behavior.
+Financial pressure is a key driver.
+Employees facing unpaid salaries or inflationary pressures are more susceptible to bribes or unethical behaviour.
+Toxic work environments compound this, where disrespect, overwork, and micro-management create resentment that sometimes surfaces as sabotage or negligence.

-To fix insider threats in Nigeria, organizations must address the emotional, procedural, and cultural roots that make data leakage feel justified or invisible.
+To mitigate insider threats in Nigeria, organisations must address the emotional, procedural, and cultural factors that make data leakage seem justified or invisible.

 What’s at Stake?
-It Goes Beyond Simply About Fines
+The Consequences Go Beyond Fines

-Too often, Nigerian companies treat cybersecurity as a checkbox task until it’s too late.
-The consequences of insider threats in Nigeria go far beyond regulatory penalties:
+Too often, Nigerian companies treat cybersecurity as a checkbox task until it is too late.
+The consequences of insider threats in Nigeria go far beyond regulatory penalties.

-• Staff Morale: In the aftermath of a breach, trust breaks down internally.
-Innocent employees are scrutinized, collaboration suffers, and the best talent quietly exits.
+Financially, fraud, stolen customer databases, and the leaking of trade secrets to competitors all hit the bottom line directly.
+And in the aftermath of a breach, internal trust breaks down: innocent employees are scrutinised, collaboration suffers, and the best talent quietly exits.

 Case Studies: When Insider Threats Hit Home